igorline/slither_wiki/Detector-Documentation.md

     constructor() public A(){}
 }
 ```
-By reading B's constructor definition, the reader might assume that `A()` initiate the contract, while no code is executed.
+When reading `B`'s constructor definition, we might assume that `A()` initiates the contract, but no code is executed.

 ### Recommendation
 Remove the constructor call.